entigolabs/platform-apis/docs/docs/user/concepts/zone.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---
-# Zones
+# Zone

 Zones are a fundamental building block of Entigo Platform's security architecture.
-It enables security isolation between different information assets and systems.
-Entigo Platform implements isolation at two distinct levels:

-- **Cloud provider level**: Separate AWS accounts or Google Cloud projects
-- **Platform instance level**: Zones within a single platform instance

-## Cloud Provider Level Isolation
-Cloud provider level isolation delivers the strongest security boundaries by leveraging native cloud constructs such as separate accounts, VPCs, and IAM boundaries.
-You can deploy Entigo Platform instances into different accounts to achieve robust isolation at the cloud provider level.
-However, this approach incurs significant costs.
-Each account requires its own infrastructure components:

-- Supporting network infrastructure, for example Transit Gateway attachments or NAT Gateways
-- Kubernetes cluster with necessary controllers

-These components typically cost $200-400 per month per account.
-For large organizations managing multiple data assets across lifecycle environments (development, testing, and production), cloud provider level isolation for every asset may become prohibitively expensive.

-## Platform Instance Level Isolation
-Zones provide isolated security segments within a single platform instance.
-This approach offers a cost-effective alternative when you need to separate data assets that share similar security requirements and controls, without the overhead of maintaining separate cloud accounts.
-By consolidating multiple zones onto a single platform instance, you reduce infrastructure redundancy while maintaining appropriate security boundaries for your workloads.
+They enable security isolation between different information assets and systems within a [Workspace](workspace).
+Zones offer a cost-effective alternative to dedicated [Workspaces](workspace) when you need to separate data assets that share similar security requirements and controls.
+By consolidating multiple zones into a single [Workspace](workspace), you reduce infrastructure redundancy while maintaining appropriate security boundaries for your workloads.

 ## What is a Zone?
 A Zone is an opinionated abstraction that combines access management, compute resource orchestration, and policy enforcement to provide isolation between different data assets.
 Zones deliver two primary forms of isolation: